 With so much information available today, marketing is being challenged to demonstrate its ROI.
 This might explain why they are still putting their efforts into brand building, sometimes to the detriment of their customers, consumers and clients.

-However, an analysis run by IBMon research carried out in the UK last year by the Callcredit Information Group gives a different reason.
-They found that the majority of marketers is feeling overwhelmed by all this data.
+However, an analysis run by IBM on research carried out in the UK last year by the Callcredit Information Group gives a different reason.
+They found that the majority of marketers is feeling overwhelmed by all the data that is available to them these days.
 Their explanation for this is that:

 “Only 29% of marketers believe they have the necessary skills to analyse data, with 44% planning on investing in further training over the next two years to boost confidence within their organisations around the handling of information.”